gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

     - Add a `NativeComponent.source(Action<? super CompositeSourceSet>)` method.
     - Change language plugins to add source sets via the component's source container rather than the project's source container.
     - This step allows configuration via `component.source { ... }`.
+1. Review samples to make use of this.

 #### Example DSL